Josh Mond: Career

 The third film out of Borderline was the 2011 drama thriller Martha Marcy May Marlene, starring Elizabeth Olsen.
 It was written and directed by Sean Durkin and produced by Campos, Mond, Chris Maybach and Patrick S. Cunningham.
 Martha Marcy May Marlene premiered at the 2011 Sundance Film Festival in January, with Durkin winning the festival's U.S. Directing Award for Best Drama.
 It also screened in the Un Certain Regard section at the 2011 Cannes Film Festival and screened at the 36th Toronto International Film Festival on September 11, 2011.
 The film received a limited release in the United States on October 21, 2011, by distributor Fox Searchlight Pictures.
 On Metacritic the film has a score of 76 out of 100 based on 39 reviews.
 The film received 3 Gotham Award nomination including Breakthrough Director for Durkin, and 4 nominations at the Independent Spirit Awards including Best First Feature and a Producers Award for Mond.
 The film also received the Los Angeles Film Critics Association’s New Generation Award, shared by Sean Durkin, Antonio Campos, Josh Mond and Elizabeth Olsen.

 In 2012, Borderline Films next film, Simon Killer premiered at the 2012 Sundance Film Festival.
 It was the second feature film co-written and directed by Antonio Campos and produced by Mond, Durkin and Matt Palmieri.
 Starring and co-written by Brady Corbet, the film was nominated for the festival's Grand Jury Prize.
 It was distributed by IFC and received a theatrical release on 14 April 2013.

 In 2015, Mond released his first feature film James White.
 Starring Christopher Abbott, the film premiered at the Sundance Film Festival, where it won the NEXT Audience Award.
 James White has received two nominations from the 2015 Gotham Awards.
 Mond is nominated for the Bingham Ray Breakthrough Director Award and Abbott is nominated for the Best Actor Award.
 It has also received three nominations for the Independent Spirit Awards, including Independent Spirit Award for Best First Feature.

+Mond worked for six years in collaboration with Anthony F Schepperd on the animation within his 2024 film It Doesn't Matter, starring Christopher Abbott and Jay Will, which premiered at the 2024 Cannes Film Festival.